alyssamonera/trophyhunter/README.md

 ## User Stories

-* Users will be able to add game guides
+* Users will be able to add game guides.
-* Users will be able to view all game guides
+* Users will be able to view a list of available game guides.
+* Users will be able to click on any game guide to view more information.
 * Users will be able to edit and delete their guides.
 * Users will be able to save guides as favorites.
 (They will be displayed in the sidebar.)